LeafAndLight/infinity-game-privacy/README.md

 If you use Meta’s cloud-save feature, you may also need to delete the cloud save from your Meta account settings.

-### 8.2 Deletion Requests to Leaf and Light Studios
+### 8.2 Deletion Requests to Leaf and Light Studio

-You may request deletion of data that Leaf and Light Studios controls about you (for example: support emails or manually managed leaderboard entries) by contacting:
+You may request deletion of data that Leaf and Light Studio controls about you (for example: support emails or manually managed leaderboard entries) by contacting:

 - **Email:** leafandlightstudio@gmail.com